Equim-chan/mjai-reviewer/faq.md

 Not really.
 This is an intentional feature, and in the case shown in the figure, it is a rule-based fail-safe strategy against アガラス (win-to-be-last-place) in the all-last round.

 The single-line output (starting with `Mortal:`) is the actual final decision made by the AI, while the expanded table provides additional, intermediate information that is totally optional and may be altered or even removed in a future version.
-When they are in conflict, <ins>the single-line output should take precedence.</ins> Furthermore, the table is just a by-product of the AI, and focusing too much on building it may hinder finding better ways to achieve its goal.
+When they are in conflict, <ins>the single-line output should take precedence.</ins> Furthermore, the table is just a by-product of the AI, and focusing too much on building it may hinder finding better ways to build a stronger AI.

 ## (akochan) How to configure the pt distribution?
 Edit `jun_pt` in `tactics.json`.
 Note that there is a hard-coded bound of $[-200, 200]$ for every element.